Chole Bhature: A Flavorful Journey Through North India's Culinary Heart

 Preparing the Chole

 First, soak the chickpeas overnight in water.
 Then pressure cook them with salt and sufficient water for 3–4 whistles until they become tender.
-Afterward, drain and set them aside.
+Afterwards, drain and set them aside.

 Meanwhile, heat oil in a pan and add cumin seeds and bay leaf.
 Once they begin to crackle, add the chopped onions and sauté them until they turn golden brown.

-Next, add garlic, ginger, and green chilies.
+Next, add garlic, ginger, and green chillies.
 Stir and cook until the mixture becomes aromatic.

 Subsequently, add the boiled chickpeas and mix well.
 Adjust the consistency by adding water if needed.